-Under the Pipeline Agreement, the parties will enter into a separate streaming agreement for each project, under which Carbon Streaming will make an upfront deposit in exchange for receiving up to 100% of the FMUs generated from the project and make ongoing payments to Mast for each FMU that is sold by the Company.
+The Pipeline Agreement provides that the parties will enter into a separate streaming agreement for each project, under which Carbon Streaming will make an upfront deposit in exchange for receiving up to 100% of the FMUs generated from the project and make ongoing payments to Mast for each FMU that is sold by the Company.

-The projects to be funded pursuant to the Pipeline Agreement are expected to cover more than 9,000 acres of land in the Western United States severely impacted by wildfires, and are expected to remove a total of approximately 1 million tCO2e and generate an equivalent number of FMUs.
+The projects to be funded pursuant to the Pipeline Agreement are expected to cover more than 9,000 acres of land in the Western United States severely impacted by wildfires and are expected to remove a total of approximately 1 million tCO2e and generate an equivalent number of FMUs.

-As at December 31, 2023, the Company had entered two streams under the Pipeline Agreement, the Sheep Creek Reforestation Stream and the Feather River Reforestation Stream.
-On February 9, 2024, the Company announced that it had entered into its third stream under the Pipeline Agreement, the Baccala Ranch Reforestation Stream.
+As at December 31, 2024, the Company had entered three streams under the Pipeline Agreement: the Sheep Creek Reforestation Stream, the Feather River Reforestation Stream and the Baccala Ranch Reforestation Stream.
+On March 27, 2025, Mast delivered the Company a notice of termination of the Baccala Ranch Reforestation Stream and the Baccala Ranch project, thereby confirming it will forego any plantings.
 For details regarding the stream agreements under the Pipeline Agreement see " - Overview of the Company's Carbon Credit Projects".

-The projects funded pursuant to the Pipeline Agreement are expected to be registered under CAR's Climate Forward program.
+The projects funded pursuant to the Pipeline Agreement are currently expected to be registered under CAR's Climate Forward program.
 This program is designed to catalyze innovative, creative emission reduction projects that require upfront investments by generating FMUs using a methodology specifically intended for forward financing.
-Each FMU is equal to one metric ton of carbon dioxide equivalent (CO2e) expected to be reduced or sequestered.
-FMUs for any given project or project area are issued in one tranche following confirmation which occurs approximately one year after planting to ensure seedling survival beyond the highest mortality period, and can be converted to Climate Reserve Tonnes with post monitoring and verification, or retired to mitigate future anticipated emissions.
+FMUs are issued approximately one year after planting to ensure seedling survival beyond the highest mortality period, and can be converted to Climate Reserve Tonnes with post monitoring and verification, or retired to mitigate future anticipated emissions.